Level Mountain: Background

+Composition

 Several rock types with varying chemical compositions make up Level Mountain.
 Ankaramites and alkali basalts are the main volcanic rocks comprising the basal shield.
-Alkali basalts form columnar-jointed lava flows, vesicular lava flows, dikes and scoria while ankaramites are present as dark-coloured lava flows with several columnar cooling units.
+Alkali basalts form columnar-jointed lava flows, vesicular lava flows, dikes and scoria whereas ankaramites are present as dark-coloured lava flows with several columnar cooling units.
 Trachybasalts, phonolites, trachytes, peralkaline trachytes, rhyolites and peralkaline rhyolites (e.g. pantellerites and comendites) form the overlying stratovolcano and domes.
 They comprise dikes, welded tuffs, pitchstones, volcanic plugs, laccoliths and flows.
 Trachybasalts are in the form of two textural types: phenocryst-rich lava flows and fragmental flow agglomerates.
 Phonolites are vesicular and pumiceous in nature, although phonolites with trachytic texture are also present.
 Trachytes and peralkaline trachytes are the main volcanic rocks in the Level Mountain Range.
 Rhyolites are in the form of stubby lava flows and domes.
 Comendites appear to have erupted more fluidly, forming lava tubes.